 Maincrop – 16- 22 weeks to mature

-Ideally you will be looking for a bag size around 40L.
-There are many ‘purpose made’ bags on the market that are suitable for growing vegetables all types of vegetables in a bag.
+Ideally, you will be looking for a bag size of around 40L.
+There are many ‘purpose-made’ bags on the market that are suitable for growing vegetables all types of vegetables in a bag.

 Many seasoned gardeners use old ‘punctured’ (for drainage) compost bags to grow potatoes.
 The choice is yours, perhaps if you are just starting out, propriety bags may well be a better option until you are more confident.